restatedev/examples/typescript/patterns-use-cases/README.md

 </details>
 </details>

-## Durable Promises
+## Durable Promises as a Service
 [<img src="https://raw.githubusercontent.com/restatedev/img/refs/heads/main/show-code.svg">](src/durablepromise)

-The Durable Promises implemented in this example work like regular futures/promises, but are durable cross processes and failures.
+This example shows how you can use Restate to build Promises/Futures as a service, that can be exposed to external clients and are durable across processes and failures.

-Can be used to build simple and reliable **callbacks**, **signal** and **communicate between systems**, or to decouple sender/receiver.
+They can be used to build simple and reliable **callbacks**, **signal** and **communicate between systems**, or to decouple sender/receiver.

 * A promise is uniquely identified by an _id_